SkyMound/ConvergenceToolbox/README.md

     - Handles RTA (start to end no pauses at all) and IGT (without loads, menu pauses) timers.
 - Gizmos
     - Hitbox trigger for Checkpoint, Battle, Cutscene and Level Loader.
+- God Mode (Unlock lots of cheats and utilities build by the developpers to debug the game)

 ## Upcoming
-- Save/Checkpoint Manager
 - In-game Tips/Tricks
-- Modding
 - Camera control
+- Abilites logger

 # Contributing